High Court Commercial Division

 7 December 2018

-Leave to sell goods under a warrant of distress will not be granted during a pending administration petition absent compelling circumstances.
+• — Moratorium on proceedings — Leave under s249(1)(c) to sell goods attached under warrant of distress pending administration petition

 7 December 2018